jonatasemidio/connectctl/docs/cli/connectctl.md

 ### Synopsis

 *connectctl* is a cli that makes working with kafka connect easier.
-It can be used to manage connectors and plugins and to also also actively manage/reconcile the state of a cluster.
+It can be used to manage connectors and plugins and to actively manage/reconcile the state of a cluster.

 The operations you can perform are split into 2 subcommands:
     connectors  Manage Kafka Connect connectors